StephenPritchard/date-phrase-detector-csharp/README.md

 files.
 The public holidays listed are from an Australian database, you could use your own for a different country by editing the regexes.txt file.

+Code:
+Program.cs (main)
+IDatePhraseDetector.cs (interface specifying a date phrase detector) SimpleDatePhraseDetector.cs (1st attempt, now superceded.
+Basic date-phrases only) ImprovedDatePhraseDetector.cs (includes composite date-phrases with 1 level of nesting) DatePhraseIdentificationSimulator.cs (simple class to put the detector to work on the console) ExtensionMethods.cs (just some extra methods, mainly for reading in the regexes from file)